Guidance for Applicants to the North Yorkshire Directory of Approved Training Providers

 Guidance Note 1:

-Please complete the contact details of the organisation that is applying for the grant, including an appropriate named contact person who we will liaise with throughout the grant application process.
+Please complete the contact details of the organisation that is applying to join the Directory, including an appropriate named contact person who we will liaise with.
+If you are a sole trader, please complete this section with your personal or business contact details

 Guidance Note 2: